Recrea-t/campinglamola/src/pages/gaials.en.md

   * If the clients, without prior notice, do not arrive at the campsite before 21.00 h on the day of arrival, the booking will be considered cancelled.

-  * Only when dealing with a cancellation due to mobility restrictions imposed by the Government with regard to Covid-19, 100% of the deposit will be refunded.
+  * Only when dealing with a cancellation due to mobility restrictions imposed by the Government, 100% of the deposit will be refunded.
     For all other reasons our General Cancellation stipulations will be applied
 ---